dynamist/ansible-role-wireguard-vyatta/README.md

 ansible-role-wireguard-vyatta
 =========

-A simple role to install wireguard deb package on vyatta based routers and to configure peers
+A simple role to install Wireguard DEB package on Vyatta based routers and to configure peers

 Currently only supports EdgeOS

-To both do installations and configure, playbook must be defined with two entries First one is to do actual binary installment using regular SSH Second one is to configure vyatta using networking module
+To do both do installation and configuration, the playbook must be defined with two entries:

+- First is to install the executable using regular SSH (`wireguard_install`)
+- Second is to configure Vyatta using networking module (`wireguard_configure`)

 Requirements
 ------------